SurfFill: Completion of LiDAR Point Clouds via Gaussian Surfel Splatting: Introduction

 \section{Introduction}

 Light-based sensing via light detection and ranging (LiDAR) works by scanning the environment with rotating bundles of laser beams and measuring their time of flight.
 It has been the gold standard for environment and object scanning and is used as ground truth for benchmarks in many tasks related to 3D data~\cite{Knapitsch2017,yeshwanthliu2023scannetpp,Liao2022kitti}.
-Due to the LiDAR's panoramic 360-degree field of view, LiDAR SLAM methods generate models with high global consistency and precision, even for outdoor scenes \cite{hong2023comparison}.
-However, LiDAR point clouds still exhibit artifacts, especially in areas with small geometric structures or along silhouettes, where multiple depths appear within a LiDAR beam.
-Such LiDAR ambiguities result in incorrect measurements.
-This effect is exacerbated when the return signal is diminished or removed due to light-absorbing or reflective surfaces.
+Due to the LiDAR's panoramic 360-degree field of view, LiDAR SLAM methods generate models with high global consistency and precision, even for outdoor scenes~\cite{hong2023comparison}.
+However, because each laser beam has a finite cross-section that grows with distance (\textit{beam divergence}), it can simultaneously illuminate foreground and background surfaces near geometric discontinuities.
+The sensor then records a \textit{mixed pixel}, a spurious range measurement that is neither surface, and subsequent pre-processing filters discard these ambiguous returns as outliers.
+The result is that LiDAR point clouds exhibit systematic gaps precisely at thin structures, silhouettes, and edges: the locations where beam divergence causes the footprint to straddle multiple depths.
 Solving these failure cases may be expensive, requiring additional scans, or even manual fixing by a 3D artist.
 Furthermore, while errors manifest as partial, incomplete shapes, the sheer scale and resource demand of these datasets renders typical shape completion methods~\cite{zhuang2024survey} unfeasible.

 In contrast, photos of the scene are inexpensive to acquire and allow common 3D reconstruction methods to match image-to-image patches for geometric reconstruction~\cite{schoenberger2016mvs}.
 Such Multi-view Stereo (MVS) reconstructions can be very detailed, but they often exhibit holes in feature-sparse areas.
-As an alternative, inverse rendering methods, e.g.~NeuS \cite{wang2023neus2} and Neuralangelo \cite{li2023neuralangelo} using neural implicit representations or 2D Gaussian Splatting (2DGS)~\cite{huang20242d} using Gaussian surfels, reconstruct finer geometry.
+As an alternative, inverse rendering methods, e.g.\ NeuS~\cite{wang2023neus2} and Neuralangelo~\cite{li2023neuralangelo} using neural implicit representations or 2D Gaussian Splatting (2DGS)~\cite{huang20242d} using Gaussian surfels, reconstruct finer geometry.
 However, they also suffer from artifacts in feature-sparse areas.
-While both directions do not reach the global precision of LiDAR scans, they perform best in feature-rich regions, e.g. along edges which are difficult for LiDAR capture.
+While both directions do not reach the global precision of LiDAR scans, they perform best in feature-rich regions, e.g.\ along edges which are difficult for LiDAR capture due to beam divergence.

 A key insight is that LiDAR scans and image-based reconstruction thus complement each other very well, as seen in the results in Fig.~\ref{fig:teaser}.
 Consequently, this paper aims to leverage the strengths of both modalities by combining detailed LiDAR scanning in flat, feature-sparse areas with photometric 3D reconstruction along silhouettes and edges.